Important COVID-19 Travel

 If you’re planning travel to Mongolia, find out what you need to know about coronavirus there in the Coronavirus section.

-All scheduled commercial flights have been cancelled but there are occasional charter flights from Mongolia organised by the Mongolian Government.
+All scheduled commercial flights have been cancelled but there are occasional charter flights leaving Mongolia.
 See Return to the UK

 Around 6,500 British nationals visit Mongolia annually.
 Most visits are trouble-free.

 Mongolia takes border security very seriously and foreign nationals aren’t routinely permitted access to border areas.
 The authorities can regard zones of up to 100km inside the border as a border area.
 If you wish to travel in these areas, you must get permission from the State Frontier Guard Authority.
 Only a few specified land border crossings are open to foreigners.
 See Border crossings